 If you are on the lookout for a $25 Multimeter (or $15 on eBay) for working with low voltages, the best one right now in my opinion is the cute and tiny Aneng AN8008 TrueRMS Multimeter or the newer model, the Aneng AN8009 with NCV and temperature measurement.
-They have a lot of functions and can measure µA current and It’s a 9999-count meter.
+They have a lot of functions and can measure µA current, and It’s a 9999-count meter.
 The continuity tester is reasonably fast, but there is one little problem that bothered me.
 It takes 5 to 10 seconds for it to settle on a correct voltage reading.
-When it finally settles, it’s spot on, but the waiting is annoying.
-But fortunately there is a simple fix for this problem.
+When it finally ends, it’s spot on, but the waiting is annoying.
+But fortunately, there is a simple fix for this problem.

 I’ve been modifying my Gigaworks Ebay DAC and think that the results is really showing.
 The second opamp is completely removed, the filter is changed to Cirrus Logics filter example from their prototype board and the first opamp is replaced with GD-Audio’s Earth discrete opamp.
 It sounds absolutely marvelous.
 Here’s the before and after graphs.

-This is the second part on how to improve the quality of an old CD player, the Pioneer PD S-505.
+Here is the second part of how to improve the quality of an old CD player, the Pioneer PD S-505.
 You can find the first part here.
-In this section I’m going to show you how to install a better, more stable clock circuit into your 505 to lower the jitter.
-This particular clocks comes from Kingwa, that has a series of clocks for improving DVD players, CD players and DACs.
+In this section, I’m going to show you how to install a better, more stable clock circuit into your 505 to lower the jitter.
+This particular clock comes from Kingwa, that has a series of crystal oscillators for improving DVD players, CD players, and DACs.
 The price is reasonable.
-I’ve installed them in three different units and had zero problems, so the quality seems good.
+I’ve installed them in three different units and had zero problems, so the quality seems reasonable.

 Ok, so why install a new clock?
 Isn’t there one in there already?
 Yes, your right.
-But by using better parts like crystals with lower ppm and also design a very clean power supply to feed the clock, you can make your player sound much better.
+But by using better parts like crystals with lower ppm and also design a very clean power supply to feed the clock, you can make your CD-player sound much better.
 And the reason is lower jitter.

 But what is jitter?
-There is plenty of really good places to go read up on it.
+There is plenty of excellent places to go read up on it.
 Here’s some.
+[Read more…]

 Mods your Pioneer PD S-505 CD Player for better sound quality